Tochi-Onwuasoanya/SentimentAnalysisModel/README.md

 4. Evaluate the model: The score_comment function provides functionality to score individual comments using the trained model.
 You can use this script to evaluate the model's performance on test data or new comments.

-5. Run the Gradio interface: Use the Gradio link that appears when the code is ran to test the model with a GUI
+5. Run the Gradio interface: The code to launch the Gradio interface is included in the code, so use the Gradio link that appears when the code is ran to test the model with a GUI.
+For more help with Gradio see this link: https://gradio.app/quickstart/

 ## Dataset
 The sentiment analysis model requires a labeled dataset for training.
 The dataset should be in CSV format, with each row representing a comment and its corresponding sentiment labels.
 The dataset used in this project is from the Toxic Comment Classification Challenge on Kaggle: